ADHD, Women, and the Danger of Emotional Withdrawal

 Emotional withdrawal involves bottling up your emotions.
 It involves cutting out the people who could help us, because we’re so used to rejection that we’ve learned to anticipate it.
 Because we’ve learned to disconnect from others, we develop other unhealthy coping mechanisms.

 Studies show what we’re up against, too.
 Teenage girls with ADHD are more likely to struggle with social, attentional, and organizational difficulties; have poorer self-concept; experience more psychological distress and impairment; and feel less in control of their lives.
-Women with ADHD are also at greater risk — by 2.5 times — for major depression compared to women without ADHD
+Women with ADHD are also at greater risk — by 2.5 times — for extreme sadness compared to women without ADHD

 These are pretty dismal circumstances.
 And many of them stem from our need to “stuff” our emotions — or shut down how we feel in order to cope with the world around us.
 We’ve learned to anticipate constant attack, so we’ve developed unhealthy coping mechanisms — some of them blooming into full-blown psychiatric disorders — in order to function in a neurotypical world.
 We’re always afraid of placing a foot wrong, of missing a social cue, of forgetting an important deadline.
 And all the planners in the world can’t help us.